-He was awarded the Young Engineer of the Year 2014 by the Institution of Engineering and Technology, Malaysia.
+In 2014, he received the Young Engineer Award by the Institution of Engineering and Technology, Malaysia.

 He is a Chartered Engineer registered with the Engineering Council (UK), a Preliminary Investigation Board member for The IET (UK), a law graduate of the University of Malaya, industry advisor to UTHM and UCSI universities, and Vice President to the Oxford and Cambridge Society, Malaysia.

 He was a former research fellow to Telekom Malaysia, a former academic with several universities in Malaysia, a former auditor for TechnoFund, and former Honorary Treasurer to the The Institution of Engineering and Technology, Malaysia Network.

 During his leisure time, he likes to watch a good film.
 He can usually be caught reading a good book on his Kindle.

 - EFF: Malaysia Doesn’t Need Another 20 years of Copyright!